aaronsaray/aaronsaray.com/_posts/2009-04-07-quick-reference-simple-mysql-performance-monitoring.markdown

 ### mysqladmin extended

-This is short for extended-status, which shows you pretty much everything you want to know about the current system.
+This is short for `extended-status`, which shows you pretty much everything you want to know about the current system.

     mysqladmin extended
     +-----------------------------------+----------+